 Many admin tasks, even fairly simple ones, require manual processes and PowerShell scripting.
-This scripting is time-consuming, prone to human error, and it takes a long for time for the script to gather the data.
-Moreover, there is not always an easy and clear way to report the data.
+This scripting is time-consuming to create, and it takes a long time for the script to gather the data.

-With the Native Microsoft 365 Admin Centers, you have to be a specialist, in say Exchange or SharePoint, to do a good job with administration.
-Each interface is different, and how you gather data to build reports can be different.
-Almost all processes are PowerShell driven, manually intensive and error-prone.
+When using the various Native Microsoft 365 Admin Centers, IT teams need to be comprised of specialists, in say Exchange or SharePoint, to do a good job with administration.

 CoreView offers deep Microsoft 365-specific security protection, governance and compliance.
 Learn how we help with a personalized CoreView demo.